top of page

 Hazards and Safety: What They Don't Tell You

 During oil-based finish application, you need serious ventilation.
 Open windows, use fans, and consider staying elsewhere overnight.
-Pets are particularly sensitive to fumes and should be removed during the entire process.
+Pets are sensitive to fumes and should be removed during the entire process.

-The dust from sanding isn't just annoying, it's a health concern.
+The dust from sanding isn't just annoying; it's a health concern.
 Even with dust collection systems, fine particles get airborne.
 Anyone with respiratory issues should stay away during sanding.

 Benefits of Proper Maintenance: More Than Just Looks

 The ROI is substantial.
 Replacing 1,000 square feet of hardwood flooring costs $8,000-15,000.
-Proper maintenance over 20 years might cost $3,000-5,000 total.
+Proper maintenance over 20 years may cost $3,000-5,000.
 The math is clear.

 What to Know Before Calling Contractors